fishing/fishing.github.com/reels.md

 Spinning reels are the most common reel and the one most think of when we talk about fishing.
 They're most used for small to medium-sized fish like bass, trout, redfish, and crappie.
 These reels have a fixed spool underneath the rod, and line is drawn out by the weight of the lure, bait, or tackle.
-They're the easiest kind of reel to use.
+They're the easiest kind of reel to use and if you don't know what kind of reel to buy, get a spinning reel.

 You can totally use them to fish for giant fish as well.
 There's nothing you can't catch on a spinning reel.
 If you're completely new to fishing, go for a spinning reel and stop looking at all the other fancy things.

-#### Casting Spinning Reels
+#### How to cast a spinning reel

 When you cast with a spinning reel, you lift the bail (the bar on the reel) and the weight of the tackle pulls string off the reel.
 The reel does NOT spin as line comes off it; it only